Introduction: image quality

 In short, it is essential to expose well.
 The more light we get from the scene, the better.

 Can noise be removed from an image in editing or by the camera’s internal processor?

-Well, it is very complicated because the information and the noise are mixed once they leave the sensor.
+It is very complicated because the information and the noise are mixed once they leave the sensor.

 There are ‘smart’ averaging techniques that take into account, for example, whether it is a homogeneous area of the scene: a patch of sky, an area with little texture, etc. It is precisely in those areas where the noise is most visually noticeable and where it would be most effective to apply an averaging.

-The values that correspond to the scene are reinforced, while the variations due to noise tend to cancel out, since they have a random spatial distribution.
+The values that correspond to the scene are reinforced, while the variations due to noise tend to cancel out since they have a random spatial distribution.